EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

       second string `MIX=...` and attempt to parse it; but it would not be able to convert it to a number.
 Thus, the net effect would be the
       same: only one number would be parsed.

-      _Note:_{: style="color: red"} Whether reading fewer numbers than expected produces an error or not, depends on how many number the parser _requires_ of a particular token.
-      An error is generated if the parser requires more numbers than it can read, but it can happen that more numbers are sought than are available, but the number available are sufficient.
+      _Note:_{: style="color: red"} if fewer numbers are read than expected, An error is generated if the parser requires more numbers than it can read.
+But it can happen that more numbers are sought than are available, in which case the number actually may be sufficient.
       For example, &nbsp;**BZ_NKABC**&nbsp; expects three numbers, but you can supply only one or two.
 If _more_ numbers are supplied than are sought, only the number sought are parsed, regardless of how many are supplied.

-3. When a token's contents consist of a string (as distinct from a string representation of a number) and brackets are _not_ used, there is an ambiguity in where the string ends.
+3. When a token's contents consist of a character string (as distinct from a string representation of a number) and brackets are _not_ used, there is an ambiguity in where the string ends.
 In this case, the parser will delimit strings in one of two ways.
 Usually a space delimits the end-of-string, as in &nbsp; &nbsp;**MIX=A,b=3**&nbsp;.
 However, in a few cases the end-of-category delimits the end-of-string --- usually when the entire category contains just a string, as in

       ~~~
       SYMGRP R4Z M(1,1,0) R3D